 Ammonia-based chillers are also much quieter than traditional cooling systems.
 This makes them ideal for areas where noise is a concern, such as hospitals, libraries, and churches.

 Finally, ammonia-based chillers are environmentally friendly.
 Ammonia is non-toxic and non-flammable, meaning that it poses no health or safety risks when used in air conditioning systems.
-In addition, ammonia does not deplete the ozone layer or contribute to global warming.
+In addition, ammonia does not deplete the ozone layer or contribute to global warming. powerful idea

 Refrigeration is one of the most common uses for ammonia chillers.
 This is because ammonia has an excellent thermodynamic efficiency, making it ideal for refrigeration applications.
 Ammonia is also a non-toxic and environmentally friendly refrigerant, making it a popular choice for commercial and industrial refrigeration.
 Ammonia chillers can be used for both cold storage applications as well as supermarket applications.